Yoga For Golf: Core Strength & Flexibility for your Golf Swing

 Warrior 1 for hip stability and core strength

-Warrior 1 is a yoga pose that strengthens the hips, core and back.
-It also helps with balance, which can be beneficial for golfers who have lower back pain.
+Warrior 1 is a yoga pose that strengthens the hips, core, and back.
+It also helps with balance, which can benefit golfers with lower back pain.

-Warrior 1 is an excellent warm-up or cool-down exercise because it stretches out your hamstrings while strengthening them at the same time.
-If you’re looking to improve your golf game through yoga practice, warrior 1 may be just what you need!
+Warrior 1 is an excellent warm-up or cool-down exercise because it stretches out your hamstrings while strengthening them simultaneously.
+If you want to improve your golf game through yoga practice, Warrior One may be just what you need!

 How to do Warrior 1: